 Webhook & Send API

-Forward incoming DMs to your server the moment they arrive.
+Forward incoming DMs, SMS, and WhatsApp messages to your server the moment they arrive.
 Send replies back, react to messages, show typing indicators, or hand off conversations to your own system entirely.
+Supports Facebook, Instagram, SMS, and WhatsApp.

 Add-on · $29/month · Requires Creator+ planOverview